Entrepreneurs’ Mental Health & Operational Effectiveness

 - MENTAL HEALTH MAINTENANCE & SUPPORT

-Individual or group mental health support for entrepreneurs dealing with the stressors of running their business, mental health issues, addictions, relationship and intimacy problems, family problems, major life changes, major business transitions, financial problems, etc.
+Individual or group mental health support for entrepreneurs dealing with the stressors of running their business, mental health issues, relationship and intimacy problems, family problems, major life changes, major business transitions, financial problems, etc.

 - FAMILY BUSINESS ISSUES CONSULTATION & RESOLUTION